 3] Disable your antivirus software

 Temporarily disable your antivirus software and check if the users can access the shared folders after that.
 Enable the software once this case is isolated.
+At times, your security software might cause this issue.
+That is why it is recommended to disable it temporarily and check if the problem gets resolved or not.

 4] Grant permissions to the shared folder